 David Bobrowitz (b.
-February 21, 1945) is an American composer who has written and published over 165 works, including pieces for concert band, string orchestra and chorus.
-He has published works with Grand Mesa, Neil A. Kjos, Wingert-Jones, Ludgwig Masters, Daehn Publications, Carl Fischer, Hafabra Music, Southern Music, Belwin, William Allen, Lawson-Gould and Walton Music.
+February 21, 1945) is an American composer who has written and published almost 200 works, including pieces for concert band, string orchestra and chorus.
+He has published works with Grand Mesa, Neil A. Kjos, Wingert-Jones, Ludgwig Masters, FJH, Daehn Publications, Carl Fischer, Hafabra Music, Southern Music, Belwin, Kendor Music, William Allen, Lawson-Gould, Walton Music and Gary Gilroy Publications.

-As a composer, Bobrowitz had his first major success with the choral work The Creation (A Rock Contata), which he co-wrote with Steven Porter.
-Subsequently, Th Creation was toured nationally by The Norman Luboff Choir and published by Mr. Luboff’s company, Walton Music, in 1970.
-This work remains a popular and standard work for choirs from around the world, even 44 years after its first performance.
+As a composer, Bobrowitz had his first major success with the choral work The Creation (A Rock Cantata), which he co-wrote with Steven Porter.
+Subsequently, The Creation was toured nationally by The Norman Luboff Choir and published by Mr. Luboff’s company, Walton Music, in 1970.
+This work remains a popular and standard work for choirs from around the world, even 50 years after its first performance.

 As a band and orchestra composer, he has written or arranged works for all different levels of difficulty ranging from elementary through professional.
 His music often incorporates a wide range of styles and sometimes incorporates folk music from different countries.
 He has done commissions for schools, community bands and music fraternities.
 His music has been performed and recorded world wide.